akashjnvlko/unified-computing-interface/README.md

-# Generalized Distributed Computation Approach for Parameter Scanning
+# Generalized UCI (Unified Computing Interface) for Parameter Scanning

-**Author**: Akash Yadav
+**Author**: Akash Yadav PHD232006
 **Email**: akashyadav23@iisertvm.ac.in

 ---

 ## General Description

-The Generalized Distributed Computation Approach for Parameter Scanning is a utility script that enables distributed computing for parameter scanning tasks.
+The Generalized UCI (Unified Computing Interface) for Parameter Scanning is a utility script that enables distributed computing for parameter scanning tasks.
 It provides a generalized framework that can be used for various applications and can be easily integrated into other projects.

 The script utilizes SSH and SFTP protocols to distribute tasks among multiple systems in a cluster.
-It supports parallel execution of tasks and provides progress monitoring capabilities.
-The script is designed to be user-friendly and can be configured with the necessary system details.
+It supports parallel execution of tasks, providing a significant speedup for large-scale parameter scanning tasks.
+The script also includes features for progress monitoring, task allocation, and result retrieval.

 ---